 Native Silver and Stone came to be after a number of years of cogitating over how I might generate a little supplemental income if I lived long enough to retire.
 It needed to be something from which I could derive pleasure, no matter how much time I had to devote to it.
 I'm not frightened by hard work but I don't want to hate what I'm doing.

 My career has been and remains in the technical end of the entertainment business (currently furloughed due to COVID-19 - there is NO entertaiment business, at this time).
 I started working in lighting and rigging for rock n roll and special events back in the early 70's.
 I have lived and traveled quite a few places.
-For the last eighteen years I have worked in soft goods, projection, and scenic support in lower Manhattan and then just across the Hudson.
+For the last nineteen years I have worked in soft goods, projection, and scenic support in lower Manhattan and then just across the Hudson.
 I've been most fortunate to like what I do.
 It's stressful, requires a fair amount of travel, and long hours, but, for the most part, I have enjoyed it immensely.
 I've made great friends and met interesting people.

 Fast forward to 2011 when, after thirty years of blathering on to my family about how special Northern New Mexico and Santa Fe were, they agreed to a group vacation.
 It was during this trip that the seeds for Native Silver and Stone were fertilized.
 I went back two months later, in the weeks surrounding Santa Fe Indian Market, to explore my options.
 Exploration turned into rampant buying.